EWright212/CV/README.md

 ## Emily Wright

 I am a junior software developer with a passion for learning.
-I recently graduated from Makers academy bootcamp where I was able to start learning about agile web app mdevelopment.
+I recently graduated from Makers academy bootcamp where I was able to start learning about agile web app development.
 Prior to makers, I was a qualified accountant in audit at EY working with clients from the banking and capital markets industry.

+Personal goals to live by :
+- make time for things that make you happy
+- learn something new every day

 ## Skills